appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

   (some-blocking-action))
 ```

-You can use async queues to avoid blocking the main Mirabelle threads and achieve better performances.
-Of course
+You can use async queues to avoid blocking the main Mirabelle threads and achieve better performance.

 ### Events time